microcks/microcks.io/content/documentation/installing/podman-compose.md

    Starting Microcks using podman-compose ...
    ------------------------------------------
-   Stop it with:  podman-compose -f microcks.yml --transform_policy=identity stop Re-launch it with:  podman-compose -f microcks.yml --transform_policy=identity start Clean everything with:  podman-compose -f microcks.yml --transform_policy=identity down
+   Stop it with:  podman-compose -f microcks.yml stop Re-launch it with:  podman-compose -f microcks.yml start Clean everything with:  podman-compose -f microcks.yml down
    ------------------------------------------
    Go to https://localhost:8080 - first login with admin/123
    Having issues?
 Check you have changed microcks.yml to your platform